MathieuUrstein/HEIG.AMT.Project01/README.md

 ## REST API

-You can find a description of the REST API of this Java EE application and the Postman script in the corresponding [Wiki page](https://github.com/MathieuUrstein/HEIG.AMT.Project01/wiki/REST-API).
+You can find a description of the REST API of this Java EE application and a Postman script in the corresponding [Wiki page](https://github.com/MathieuUrstein/HEIG.AMT.Project01/wiki/REST-API).

 ## JMeter script